• Skip to primary navigation

 When I think of typical bakery muffins, my mind always forms a picture of a fresh-baked, buttery blueberry muffin that's loaded with sugar and not-so great ingredients.

-• made with almond flour and yogurt
+• gluten free and dairy free: made with almond flour and dairy free yogurt

-• moist & fluffy: not dry
+• moist & fluffy: the best muffin texture!

 • healthy: made with real food ingredients and not loaded with sugar